rgdonohue/web-mapping-short-course/module-01/lesson-01.md

 ## Setting up a development environment

 There are many [lessons and resources](http://maptime.io/lessons-resources/) available on the web for getting started with web mapping.
 But often, getting the development environment set up so you can write code and test your map is the first roadblock.
-Let's consider the principle components of a web development process:
+Let's consider the principle components of a web development process.
+These are what you need to have available every time you begin web map design and development.

 **A Web Browser**